Principal Researcher, Human Capital

 The Conference Board

-Young has presented her research at corporate meetings in North America, Asia-Pacific, and Europe.
-She has been cited in the New York Times, the Wall Street Journal, Financial Times, USA Today, Time, Business Week, and National Public Radio’s “Morning Edition.”
+Mary's research on human resource issues has been cited in the New York Times, the Wall Street Journal, Financial Times, USA Today, Time, Business Week, and National Public Radio’s “Morning Edition.”